 After you have your name, the next step in registering for an Ohio LLC is appointing a statutory agent.

 An LLC statutory agent is equivalent to a registered agent in other US states.
 An Ohio registered agent service is a company or a person who accepts legal documents on behalf of the LLC.
-Basically, the main function is to provide service of process for your company.
+Basically, the main function is to provide a service or process for your company.

 The State of Ohio has specific requirements and guidelines you need to follow when selecting a registered agent:

-- Must be a person who is at least 18 years old with permanent residence or citizenship in the US
+- Must be a person who is at least 18 years old and has permanent residence or citizenship in the US

 - Must not be a member of another Ohio LLC